radicalplatforms/shafa/README.md

 npm run wrstage-migrate      // migrates the remote stage database npm run wrprod-migrate       // migrates the remote production database
 ```

+In `npm run wrdev`, you can also access/manipulate the remote database instance by pressing `l`.
+Be careful when manipulating and migrating the remote database instance — reserve this for when your local db isn't working properly or you'd like to share a database with others who also have creds.
+On this same token, consider the dev remote database instance volatile, and the stage and production instances stable.

 ## Contributors